 Back in the day, Dutch winters were much colder.
 We used to be able to go ice skating on the historic canals, but unfortunately, that seems to be slowly becoming a part of the past.
 Do not worry, though!
 We have a solution: you can head to the ice rink at Museumplein (Museum Square).
 It might get a little busy at times, but you can rent skates, drink hot chocolate, and admire the view of the Rijksmuseum (a true architectural highlight in Amsterdam).

-In addition to the ice skating rink, there will be a Christmas Market at Museum Square from 20 to 30 December, which will be open from 11:00 to 20:00 every day.
+In addition to the ice skating rink, there will be a small Christmas Market (Ice Village) at Museum Square from 16 to 26 December, which will be open from 11:00 to 19:00 (7 pm) every day.

 Brighten up at the Amsterdam Light Festival